 I love what Oswald Chambers says in his devotional book, My Utmost for His Highest,

 “It is ingrained in us that we have to do exceptional things for God-but we do not.
 We have to be exceptional in the ordinary things of life, and holy on the ordinary streets, among ordinary people…”

-My prayer for us today is that we would not be intimidated by the power of evil we see flooding our media feeds.
-I pray that we would pray earnestly for the glory of God to be revealed in the darkest places on this planet, as well as in the darkness of our own hearts.
-I pray that we would love all people courageously and offer help faithfully, even when the help we give seems small compared to the great need.
-I pray that the smallness of our lives would usher in the kingdom of heaven, and we would find our mourning turn to laughter as God’s glory fills the earth.
+May we be faithful to influence our little ones to know Jesus and love him most.
+May we not grow weary in the ordinary, mundane task of caring for our loves and meeting their small, and occasionally big, needs.
+May we not be intimidated by the power of evil we see flooding our media feeds.
+This week may we pray earnestly for the glory of God to be revealed in the darkest places on this planet, as well as in the darkness of our own hearts.
+May we love all people courageously and offer help faithfully, even when the help we give seems small compared to the great need.
+Let’s pray that the smallness of our lives would usher in the kingdom of heaven, and we would find our mourning turn to laughter as God’s glory fills the earth.